apache/opendal/core/src/docs/rfcs/3197_config.md

 let op: Operator = Operator::via_map(Scheme::Fs, map)?;
 ```

-It's much simple since users can configure all services in one map.
+This approach is simpler since it allows users to configure all services within a single map.
 However, it is not type safe and not easy to use.
 Users will need to convert their input to string and make sure the key is correct.
 And breaking changes could happen silently.

 This is one of our limitations: We need a way to configure services that is type safe, easy to use and flexible.
 The other one is that there is no way for users to fetch the config of a service after it's built.
-This behavior makes it much complex for users to implement logic that changing the root path of a service dynamically.
+This limitation complicates the dynamic modification of a service's root path for the user.

 Our users have to wrap all our configs into an enum and store it in their own struct: